 #4 Lavabelly Sliver

 Coming after Quick Sliver, Lavabelly Sliver works nicely with the previous card.
-It has a really interesting enter the battlefield effect.
-It deals one damage to target player or planeswalker and it gives this same ability to all other Slivers you control.
+It has a fascinating enter the battlefield effect.
+It deals one damage to a target player or planeswalker, and it gives this same ability to all other Slivers you control.

 #3 Shifting Sliver